Bowenoid papulosis - Anogenital in

 BP has a variable course, with a frequent potential for spontaneous regression as well as persistence and recurrence.
 A postsurgical excision recurrence rate of up to 20.3% has also been documented.

 The risk of progression to invasive SCC in immunocompetent patients is estimated at 2.6%.
-In immunocompromised patients, the risk of invasive malignancy, including cervical neoplasia, may be higher; one-half of human immunodeficiency virus (HIV)-infected patients with anogenital warts have SCCIS on histology.
+In immunocompromised patients, the risk of invasive malignancy, including cervical neoplasia, may be higher; one-half of HIV-infected patients with anogenital warts have SCCIS on histology.

 In 2015, the International Society for the Study of Vulvovaginal Diseases (ISSVD) recommended the term high-grade squamous intraepithelial lesion (HSIL) to encompass all histopathologic diagnoses of vulvar precancer, and does not specifically delineate the clinical entity of BP.
 Many dermatology textbooks continue to include BP given its distinctive clinical appearance.